valentjn/vscode-ltex/pages/docs/settings.md

 - One of the following values:

   - `"default"`: The node is not treated specially.
-  - `"ignore"`: The whole node together with its 'Text' leaves is ignored.
+  - `"ignore"`: The whole node together with its `Text` leaves is ignored.
-  - `"dummy"`: The whole node together with its 'Text' leaves is replaced with a dummy word (i.e., 'Dummy0', 'Dummy1', etc.).
+  - `"dummy"`: The whole node together with its `Text` leaves is replaced with a dummy word (i.e., `Dummy0`, `Dummy1`, etc.).
 LTeX internally uses this mechanism for example for inline code (inside backticks) that is part of the sentence structure and for which LanguageTool would throw an error if simply omitted from the checked text.
-  - `"pluralDummy"`: The whole node together with its 'Text' leaves is replaced with a plural dummy word (i.e., 'Dummies0', 'Dummies1', etc.).
+  - `"pluralDummy"`: The whole node together with its `Text` leaves is replaced with a plural dummy word (i.e., `Dummies0`, `Dummies1`, etc.).
 LTeX internally uses this mechanism for example for inline code (inside backticks) that is part of the sentence structure and for which LanguageTool would throw an error if simply omitted from the checked text.

 </div>